Skip to content

 Autism Hub - Webinar - 17 April 2018

 As a group, children with autism are at increased risk of persistent reading difficulties.
-This webinar will focus on current evidence-based practice for providing reading instruction for young school-age children with autism.
-The webinar will start by highlighting some common myths around the reading skills of children with autism.
-Using the Simple View of Reading as a guiding framework, a brief overview will be provided of the presenter’s Autism-CRC supported research into the early literacy pathways of children on the autism spectrum, from pre-school to prep.
-The webinar will highlight how high-quality assessment data can direct reading intervention for students with autism, and provide a summary of current research evidence to guide intervention practice.
+This webinar focuses on current evidence-based practice for providing reading instruction for young school-age children with autism.
+It starts by highlighting some common myths around the reading skills of children with autism.
+Using the Simple View of Reading as a guiding framework, a brief overview is provided of the presenter’s Autism-CRC supported research into the early literacy pathways of children on the autism spectrum, from pre-school to prep.
+The webinar highlights how high-quality assessment data can direct reading intervention for students with autism, and provides a summary of current research evidence to guide intervention practice.

 Literacy Profiles and Literacy Predictors for Early Learners on the autism spectrum